-- Collect tickets, passports, travellers' cheques and foreign currency from the Accounts department. - Give trip information packs to designated school recipients and to other staff participants. - Give each pupil the names, addresses and phone numbers of their accommodation. - Remind pupils about the rendezvous, dress code, standards of behaviour etc. - Remind pupils of the potential risks of irresponsible behaviour. - Collect travelling first aid kit(s) and check contents. - Collect pre-ordered meals. - Collect School mobile and charger.
+- Collect tickets, passports and foreign currency from the Accounts department. - Give trip information packs to designated school recipients and to other staff participants. - Give each student the names, addresses and phone numbers of their accommodation. - Remind students about the rendezvous, dress code, standards of behaviour etc. - Remind students of the potential risks of irresponsible behaviour. - Collect travelling first aid kit(s) and check contents. - Collect pre-ordered meals. - Collect School mobile and charger.